-Attachment A provides a table summary of all proposed changes and Attachment B provides a marked-up version of the Guidelines in track changes format.
-It should be noted that proposed changes that were deemed to be non-substantive (i.e., wording/grammatical, streamlining, and clarifications) are generally not described in this report but are shown in the attachments.
+Attachment A provides a table of all proposed guidelines changes, and Attachment B provides a marked-up version of the guidelines in track changes format.
+It should be noted that proposed changes that were deemed to be non-substantive (i.e., wording/grammatical, streamlining, and minor clarifications) are generally not described in this report but are shown in the attachments.

-The Guidelines changes were presented to the TSC and TAC in June 2021 and both committees, after providing input, unanimously approved the proposed changes.
-Accordingly, these proposed changes are now being submitted to the Board for final consideration and approval.
-Authorization is also being requested to initiate the 2022 call, which would make up to \$40 million available for the M2 RCP and RTSSP to support local streets and roads improvement projects through Orange County.
+The guidelines revisions were presented to the TSC and TAC in June 2022, and both committees, after providing input, approved the recommended changes.
+Accordingly, these proposed revisions are now being submitted to the Board for final consideration and approval.
+Authorization is also requested to initiate the 2023 call for the M2 RCP and RTSPP to support local streets and roads improvement projects throughout Orange County.